-Beginning with Release 3.1, Disallowed List #7 now contains default entries, which are numbers frequently associated with toll fraud.
-By default, Disallowed List #7 is automatically assigned to both generic and integrated VMI ports used by voice messaging systems.
-The system manager must manually assign this list to other ports.
+A factory-set Disallowed List 7 contains default entries, which are numbers frequently associated with toll fraud.
+By default, Disallowed List 7 is automatically assigned to both generic and integrated VMI (voice messaging interface) ports used by voice messaging systems.
+The system manager can manually assign this list to other extensions.

-Pool Dial-Out Code restriction for all extensions by default
+Default Pool Dial-Out Code Restriction for All Extensions

-Beginning with Release 3.1, the default setting for the Pool Dial-Out Code restriction has changed to restricted.
+The default setting for the pool dial-out code restriction (Hybrid/PBX mode only) is restricted.
 No extension or remote access user with a barrier code has access to pools until the restriction is removed by the system manager.